 From what I've seen of the UNIT years, Metebelis 3 seems to have been a bit of a Running Gag back then.
 They mention it quite a few times.

-That was the joke: Whenever The Doctor tried to get the TARDIS to wok, he mentioned a desire to visit Meteblis 3.
-It wouldn't work and kick-off the plot.
+That was the joke: Whenever The Doctor tried to get the TARDIS to work, he mentioned a desire to visit Meteblis 3.
+It wouldn't work, and kicked-off the plot.
 And once he did get the chance to visit Metebelis 3 everything went to hell.

 What possible use would Luke have for a car in Oxford?
 Everywhere he needs to be can be reached on foot or by bicycle.
 Quite apart from the question of where, in a city very much not designed with cars in mind, he'd keep the thing.